EC-BingChilling/Summer2023/chapter6.md

 **Conclusion:** Even though an average of 90 each is the better outcome for both people it cannot be achieved by rational play.

 ### A Related Story: The Prisoner's Dilemma
 Figure 6.2.
-Prisoner's Dilema - numbers represent years
+Prisoner's Dilema - numbers represent years - lower number is better

 |         |                | **Suspect 2** |        |
 |---------|----------------|------------------|--------|